Conditional regression for the Nonlinear Single-Variable Model: Numerical Experiments

 \section{Numerical Experiments}

-We test the performance of Algorithm \ref{Alg: NVM} on synthetic data to demonstrate its performance and scalability, consistently with the main Theorems.
-We let the number of samples $n$ increases from $10^4$ to $10^6$.
+We test the performance of Algorithm \ref{Alg: NVM} on synthetic data to demonstrate its performance and scalability, consistently with the main Theorems, and in section \ref{s:ex_reaction_coordinates} we consider a stylized application to learning reaction coordinates of high-dimensional dynamical systems.
+Here we let the number of samples $n$ increases from $10^4$ to $10^6$.
 For each $n$, we randomly pick $n$ points from the underlying curve, and we use 90\% for constructing the estimator and 10\% for testing in Algorithm \ref{Alg: NVM}.
 The algorithm requires two key scale parameters, and we will use the values $l^*$ and $j^*$ dictated by the main Theorems.
 We want to study the mean squared error $\bbE[\hF_n(X) - F(X)|^2]$, the estimation error of the center along the tangential direction $\bbE[|\innerprod{\hmu_{l^*,h}-\mu_{l^*,h}, \gamma'_{l^*,h} }|]$, and the difference between the significant vector and the tangential direction $\bbE[||\hv_{l^*,h}-\gamma'_{l^*,h}||]$.
 For each $n$, we run the numerical estimation with five independent repetitions.

 In each example in this section, we randomly generate $n_{\max}:=2\times10^6$ points from the underlying curve $\gamma$, for which we will have a complete parametrization.
 We use all these $2\times10^6$ data to compute an approximation to the center $\mulh := \bbE\sbracket{ X \mid Y\in\Rlh }$ and the average tangential vector $\gamma'_{l,h} := \frac{\bbE\sbracket{ \gamma'(\Pi_\gamma X) \mid Y\in\Rlh}}{\norm{\bbE\sbracket{ \gamma'(\Pi_\gamma X) \mid Y\in\Rlh}}}$ on each slice.
 Here, the unit vector $\gamma'_{l,h}$ is parallel to the average tangential direction $\bbE\sbracket{ \gamma'(\Pi_\gamma X) \ \mid \ X\in\Slh} $ on the slice $\Slh$.